QuantiModo/quantimodo-sdk-javascript/docs/VariablesApi.md

   'userId': 8.14, // Number | User's id
   'variableCategoryName': "variableCategoryName_example", // String | Ex: Emotions, Treatments, Symptoms...
   'name': "name_example", // String | Name of the variable.
 To get results matching a substring, add % as a wildcard as the first and/or last character of a query string parameter.
 In order to get variables that contain `Mood`, the following query should be used: ?variableName=%Mood%
-  'updatedAt': "updatedAt_example", // String | When the record was last updated.
+  'variableName': "variableName_example", // String | Name of the variable you want measurements for 'updatedAt': "updatedAt_example", // String | When the record was last updated.
 Use UTC ISO 8601 YYYY-MM-DDThh:mm:ss datetime format.
 Time zone should be UTC and not local.
   'sourceName': "sourceName_example", // String | ID of the source you want measurements for (supports exact name match only) 'earliestMeasurementTime': "earliestMeasurementTime_example", // String | Excluded records with measurement times earlier than this value.
 Use UTC ISO 8601 YYYY-MM-DDThh:mm:ss  datetime format.
 Time zone should be UTC and not local.